CentreMetre/thamco-order-retrieval-public/README.md

-# ThAmCo Order Creation Microservice
+# ThAmCo Order Retrieval Microservice

 This project is part of the ThAmCo Order subsystem.
 This project is a microservice for the retrieval of orders for any purpose.